New Start-up Companies Pay Lower Tax

 There is a provision of audit exemption for small businesses.
-A company that meets one of the following conditions will be exempted from a tax audit.
+A small private company that meets at least two one of the following conditions will be exempted from a tax audit.

-- Its annual revenue is less than S$5 million
+- Total annual revenue of less than S$10 million;

-In order to enhance the competitiveness of Singapore and to promote the growth of certain high value sector the government extends various industry specific tax incentives.
+In order to enhance the competitiveness of Singapore and to promote the growth of certain high-value sectors, the government extends various industry-specific tax incentives.
 The incentives range from total exemption or a concessionary rate of 5% to 10% depending on the sector.
 Please see the table below to see a snapshot.

-Apart from providing tax incentives for specific industries, the government also extends very attractive scheme for international companies that setup their regional or international headquarters in Singapore.
+Apart from providing tax incentives for specific industries, the government also extends a very attractive scheme for international companies that set up their regional or international headquarters in Singapore.
 Qualifying companies enjoy a concessionary tax rate capped at 15%.

 Industry-specific Tax Incentives